K07H/AutoFillCrops/README.md

 Version: 1.0

 # Description
-This plugin allows players to automatically fill nearby crop plots with the fertilizer found in their inventory and nearest dung-beetles.
+This plugin allows players to automatically fill nearby crop plots with the fertilizer found in player inventory and nearest dung-beetles.

 # Installation